Skip to content

 registrationTotal.WithLabelValues(deploy.Namespace).Inc()

-r.setCondition(ctx, policy, metav1.ConditionTrue, "Registered", "all selected Deployments registered")
+r.setCondition(ctx, policy, metav1.ConditionTrue, "Registered",

 log.Info("registered workload", "entryID", entryID)